 What Aspirants Should Do and Strategies for Admission

 Thinking about applying to NOUN?
 Here’s what you should do.
-Don’t just settle for the minimum score of 180; it gets your foot in the door, sure, but shooting higher makes a real difference, especially if you’re eyeing popular courses.
+Don't just aim for the minimum score of 170; while it may secure your admission, aiming higher greatly impacts your chances, particularly if you're interested in popular courses.

-Double check your O-Level credits and make sure they match the subject requirements.
+Review your O-Level resuts and make sure they match the subject requirements.
 A lot of students miss out, not because of a low JAMB score, but because their O-Level results aren’t up to par.

 If you’re applying through JAMB, pick NOUN as your first choice.
 People who list it as a second choice usually don’t get the same consideration.

 Keep an eye on NOUN’s official website and announcements.
 Departmental cut off marks can change, and sometimes they’re not even posted online.
-Following their updates is the best way to stay in the loop.
+The best way to stay informed is by following their updates.

-And don’t forget a backup plan, either a different course or another school.
-Admission can get competitive and unpredictable, so it’s smart not to put all your eggs in one basket.
+And please keep in mind a backup plan, either a different course or another school.
+Admission can be competitive and unpredictable, so it's wise to diversify your options.

 Frequently Asked Questions